 Consumers should have confidence that their food is safe and what it says it is.

-Food crime is serious fraud that impacts the safety or the authenticity of food, drink or animal feed.
+We define food crime as serious fraud and related criminality in food supply chains.
+This definition also includes activity impacting on drink and animal feed.
 It can be seriously harmful to consumers, food businesses and the wider food industry.

 The Food Standard Agency’s National Food Crime Unit (NFCU) works to prevent, detect and investigate food crime across the UK.